search icon

 Guiding Principles

-Guiding principles form the strategy laid down for the management of IT Infrastructure for secure collaboration and increased business value.
+Guiding principles form the strategy laid down for the management of IT infrastructure for secure collaboration and increased business value.

 • Focus on value: Question the current strategy and evaluate the business value.
 All plans within the strategy should add value to achieve the business objective.